0xbigshaq/jj2-re/README.md

 On the left side, at the "*Graph Overview*" pane you can see the all of the stages that the subroutine performs.

-After reversing this code and doing some re-naming to the function names, I managed to get a clear view of what that thing is doing.
+I did some re-naming to the function names and managed to get a clear view of what that thing is doing.
 And more importantly, to understand the saved game file format.

-The function can be found at: [JazzSaveFile.asm](./JazzSaveFile.asm)
+The graph above can be found at: [JazzSaveFile.asm](./JazzSaveFile.asm)

 The output file can be found at: [SAVEGAME.000](./SAVEGAME.000)